faycalbek10/faycalbek10/README.md

 - 👋 Hi, I’m @faycalbek10
-- 👀 I’m interested in robotics , AI , embedded systems and many more I guess....
+- 👀 I’m interested in robotics , AI , embedded systems and many more ....
 - 🌱 I’m currently working on mechatronics projects
 - 📫 How to reach me :
 faycalbeki@gmail.com